 The Mission San Carlos Borromeo de Carmelo is also referred to as the Carmel Mission and includes five different museums!

-The Basilica Church is probably the most famous because of its incredible ceiling, 5-foot thick walls, and thirty-foot reredos that have religious images on it.
-It is also a registered National Historic Landmark houses a variety of artifacts.
+The Basilica Church is probably the most famous because of its incredible ceiling, 5-foot thick walls, and thirty-foot reredos that have religious images on them.
+It is also a registered National Historic Landmark and houses a variety of artifacts.

 If you go to the courtyard in front of the Basilica, you'll find the Harry Downie Museum.
 This has a lot of information regarding the restoration of the Mission and how Harry Downie helped make it happen.

 Just behind the Basilica, you can visit the Munras Family Heritage Museum.
-The Munras were known as one of the most influential family in the area.
-You can find out more about them, and their legacy, at this museum.
+The Munras were known as one of the most influential families in the area.
+You can find out more about them and their legacy at this museum.

 Right next to the Basilica is the Jo Mora Chapel Gallery.
 Inside it is the incredible Serra Memorial Cenotaph, which is a monument created by Jo Mora in 1924.
 There are also many other beautiful pieces of art here to explore.

-Visiting the Carmel Mission is one of the top things to do in Carmel for all visitors.
+Visiting the Carmel Mission is one of the top things to do in Carmel, California for all visitors.

-This lighthouse was originally used to guide ships along the incredibly jagged, and hard to navigate, coast line and is still in use today.
+This lighthouse was originally used to guide ships along the incredibly jagged and hard-to-navigate coastline and is still used today.
 If you want to visit the lighthouse, there is a 3-hour tour that is less than a mile long.
 It is paved and has two stairways that total 61 steps along the way.

 If you want to take a break from all the amazing wine, food, and sightseeing, then you might want to check out the Sunset Cultural Center.
 It is one of the best things to do in Carmel if you love music, dance, theater, and more.